dev-shyamyadav/To-Do-List/README.md

 # To-Do-List
-To-Do List using HTML, CSS, and JavaScript.
+A Simple To-Do LIst Website with a functionality of Add Task, Mark as Complete, Edit, Delete functions for Task Managing using HTML, CSS, JavaScript.